Awards: Master of Fine Art, MA (eca)

 This programme is project-led and delivered through workshops and regular individual tutorials.
 It integrates practical studio work with theoretical and written studies from the Screen cultures course (see separate description) which is run independently from the Film Department.

-The first semester is organised round a series of micro-films which lead to a growing awareness of film language and enhancement of technical skills to creatively support filmic vision.
+The first semester, Design Studio is organised round a series of micro-films which lead to a growing awareness of film language and enhancement of technical skills to creatively support filmic vision.
 Cinematography and sound workshops are delivered by visiting lecturers.
 Directorial voice is built up also through tutorials in which an idea for a graduating film is developed and evolved.
-Awareness of current international documentary practice is built through weekly seminars and screenings, collaborations with Film Festivals such as Take One Action and also supported by Scottish Documentary Institute.
+Awareness of current international documentary practice is built through regular seminars and screenings, collaborations with Film Festivals such as Take One Action and also supported by Scottish Documentary Institute.
 This is also to inspire students to push boundaries in their approach to narrative structure and visual language and not to get locked in conventional approaches.
 We want to encourage bold work that takes risks.
 At the end of the first semester all students pitch their films using a trailer or short excerpt from their research material.
 They also develop a treatment with feedback from tutorials.